MatthewUbalde/personal-portfolio-astro/src/content/comp-experience/game/combo-spells.md

 description: Made with Java and JavaFX during high school.
 One of the first programming projects I've made.
 coverImage: ./combo-spells/cover.png
 coverImageAlt: Screenshot of the project "Combo Spells"
-dateProjectPublished: Jan 12, 2020
+dateProjectPublished: "Jan 12, 2020"
-dateUpdated: Dec 26, 2024
+dateUpdated: "Dec 26, 2024"
 summaryPoints:
-  [
-    "Originally a final school project, and created in Java and JFrame package", "Simple in mechanics, but deep in strategies", "One of the first "polished" games I've created", "Struggled due to lack of skills and understanding of programming", ]
+  - Originally a final school project, and created in Java and JFrame package
+  - Simple in mechanics, but deep in strategies
+  - One of the first "polished" games I've created
+  - Struggled due to lack of skills and understanding of programming
 itchio: https://penrabbit.itch.io/combo-spells
 ---